 Here is just one example of the total wrongness of something I tend to be automatically sure of: everything in my own immediate experience supports my deep belief that I am the absolute centre of the universe; the realest, most vivid and important person in existence.
 We rarely think about this sort of natural, basic self-centredness because it’s so socially repulsive.
 But it’s pretty much the same for all of us.
 It is our default setting, hard-wired into our boards at birth.
 Think about it: there is no experience you have had that you are not the absolute centre of.
 The world as you experience it is there in front of YOU or behind YOU, to the left or right of YOU, on YOUR TV or YOUR monitor.
 And so on.
 Other people’s thoughts and feelings have to be communicated to you somehow, but your own are so immediate, urgent, real.David Foster Wallace, “This is Water”

 Used an earlier version, but moved on?
 Heard of it, but never signed up?
 Today’s Basecamp will surprise you!
-It’s all-new, thoroughly modern, and unlike anything else.
-Now you can ditch Slack, Asana, Trello, Jira, Dropbox, or some other messy jumble of products.
-Simplify and centralize around Basecamp instead.
-It's all you need for project management and internal communication.
-Try it free today and see what you've been missing.
+It’s all-new, entirely modern, and unlike anything else.